This Excel tutorial explains how to use the Excel LEFT function with syntax and examples.

 The LEFT function can be used in the following versions of Microsoft Excel:

 The LEFT function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel LEFT function examples and explore how you would use the LEFT function as a worksheet function in Microsoft Excel:
+Let's look at some Excel LEFT function examples and explore how to use the LEFT function as a worksheet function in Microsoft Excel:

 Based on the spreadsheet above, the following Excel LEFT examples would return:

 |=LEFT("Excel", 2)||would return "Ex"|

 |=LEFT("Excel", 25)||would return "Excel"|

 The LEFT function can also be used in VBA code in Microsoft Excel.